andyLaurito92/books-summaries/cracking-coding-interview/chapter4-trees-and-graphs/symboltable.md

 1. Use a linked list
 	1.1.
 O(N) complexity for adding, removing, searching elements.
 Not ideal but works
 2. Use a sorted array
-3. Use a binary search tree
+3. Use a binary search tree (already allows us to perform ordered operations)